mcmtroffaes/pycddlib/docs/numbertype.rst

 Numerical Representations
 =========================

-The following is a base class for any class which allows choosing numerical representation.
+:class:`~cdd.NumberTypeable` is a base class for any class which admits different numerical representations.
+Subclasses of this class must note that:

+* the constructor of the subclass must be called with either

+  - a *number_type* keyword argument, or

+  - a :class:`~cdd.NumberTypeable` instance as first (non-keyword) argument;

+* the :class:`~cdd.NumberTypeable` constructor is always called automatically, and looks for the argument as described above---there is no need to explicitely call ``NumberTypeable.__init__(self)`` in constructors of classes that inherit from :class:`~cdd.NumberTypeable`.

-.. autoclass:: cdd.NumberTypeable(number_type='float')
+.. autoclass:: cdd.NumberTypeable(number_type=None)
 .. automethod:: cdd.NumberTypeable.make_number(value)
 .. automethod:: cdd.NumberTypeable.number_str(value)
 .. automethod:: cdd.NumberTypeable.number_repr(value)